-- The panel may choose to refer students to appropriate advice and guidance services or access additional positive intervention services and / or issue a behavioural contract. - Where a request for withdrawal is declined the Restorative Process should be offered along with the agreed sanction.
+- The panel may choose to refer students to appropriate advice and guidance services or access additional positive intervention services and / or issue a behavioural contract. - Restorative Process should be offered along with the agreed sanction.

 Inclusion Panels of students with EHC Plans